YOU are supporting the killing in Gaza, like it or not!

 In researching this article I have found Kosher aluminum foil, Kosher soap pads, toilet cleaner, plastic wrap... the list of non-food items paying the Kosher tax goes on ad infinitum.

 This is NOT about Jews!
-It's about business.
+It's about ZIONISM!

 When I tried to get information about the tax I was told by some Jewish organizations that I was anti-Semitic and my question was some kind of hate crime.
+That's the "ace up their sleeve" to discredit anyone who objects to the murderous policies of the Zionist regime.
 Hey, I'm Mexican-American and I'm the last one to single anyone out for their race.
-This is about a business practice and I'd be questioning it if it were Irish Catholics or my own Latino people who were doing this.
+This is about a morality and I'd be questioning it if it were Irish Catholics or my own Latino people who were doing this.

 The Jewish Anti-Defamation League even sent me a pamphlet, claiming that many non-Jews prefer products with the Kosher certification, believing that it assures them of hygiene and purity.
 So I thought I'd test this hypothesis by taking a stroll through my local Safeway supermarket and speaking candidly with some fellow customers.